The life of Oscar Romero, like Elizabeth Ann Seton’s, teaches the need to do the works of mercy, including the very difficult ones.

-That strong connection between the Eucharist and martyrdom was also a daily part of St. Elizabeth Ann Seton’s life.
+A strong connection between the Eucharist and martyrdom of a different sort was a daily part of St. Elizabeth Ann Seton’s life.

-After she entered the Catholic Church, she became a professed religious sister, then founded a congregation that served children and the poor.
+After she entered the Catholic Church, Mother Seton became a professed religious sister, founding a congregation that served children and the poor.
 She worked from an office positioned so she could see the tabernacle through the chapel door throughout the day.